Exterior of the Louise Herrington Patriot Center on the UT Tyler campus

 The program is designed for individuals with a bachelor’s degree in communication sciences and disorders, and for other individuals with a bachelor’s in another field (given that they have completed all the prerequisite/ leveling courses in communication sciences and disorders).
 The program provides students with the academic and clinical coursework required for pursuing national certification (ASHA certification), state licensure as a speech-language pathologist, and state certification as teacher of the speech and hearing impaired.

-The program, which is located at the UT Tyler Health Science Center (11937 US-271, Tyler, TX 75708), is part of the School of Health Professions.
-The Program’s new Speech-Language-Hearing Clinic is within the UT Health Center’s Family Medicine Unit and is beginning to accept new child and adult patients who have (or are suspected of having) speech, language, social communication, and swallowing disorders.
+The program is located at the UT Tyler Health Science Center (11937 US-271, Tyler, TX 75708).
+The program’s new Speech-Language-Hearing Clinic is within the UT Health Science Center’s Family Medicine Unit and accepts pediatric and adult patients who have (or are suspected of having) speech, language, social communication, and swallowing disorders.

-The program is full time.
-It consists of 5 consecutive semesters (including one summer) and must be completed within 2 years, including one summer.
+The program is full time and in person.
+It consists of 5 consecutive semesters (including one summer) to be completed within 2 years.
 All academic courses and clinical practicum internships are face-to-face.
-Academic courses will be held in the evening (5:00 PM-7:45 PM) 3 times per week.
-Students will complete practicum work during the day, at least 3 days a week.

 Now Accepting Applications

-Application deadline is March 7th 2025.
-If you wish to discuss the application process or have any questions about the graduate program, please contact the Office of Graduate Admissions or Dr. Ahmed Abdelal, Director of the CSD and SLP programs.
+If you wish to discuss the application process or have any questions about the graduate program, please contact the Office of Graduate Admissions, email csd@uttyler.edu, or contact Dr. Amy Louise Schwarz, Director of the MS SLP program.

 Visit the Rehabilitation Sciences Department